 If this happens, recruit the help of a professional because the heater may need to be disassembled and have its tubes cleaned out with a wire brush or acid.
 Hiring someone to service your pool can cost $100 or more per month, depending on the maintenance your pool requires.

-Checking And Maintaining Water Level
+Checking And Maintaining The Water Level

-A lot of water will be lost throughout the swimming season largely because of evaporation and normal wear and tear, such as swimming, splashing and exiting the pool.
+A lot of water will be lost throughout the swimming season largely because of evaporation and normal wear and tear, such as swimming, splashing, and exiting the pool.

 When you remove debris with your skimmer throughout the week, that’s also a good time to check the water level.
-Ensure it doesn’t fall below the level of the skimmer, otherwise, the pump could be damaged.
+Ensure it doesn’t fall below the level of the skimmer.
+Otherwise, the pump could be damaged.
 If the water is low, use a garden hose to bring it up to safe levels.

-If you drain your pool to perform maintenance or once the swimming season has passed, be careful to not let the pool sit empty too long.
-As a general rule, it’s best to leave water in a pool throughout the winter because the weight of the water counteracts with forces from the ground pressing up against the pool from below.
+If you drain your pool to perform maintenance or once the swimming season has passed, be careful not to let the pool sit empty too long.
+As a general rule, it’s best to leave water in a pool throughout the winter because the weight of the water counteracts forces from the ground pressing up against the pool from below.